Creating Spaces ended in 2021. It was an important project in our work to end violence against women and girls, and child and early forced marriage.

 Violence in all its forms deeply harms women, families, communities and economies.
 Countries in South and East Asia have some of the highest rates of violence against women in the world.

-This project is undertaken with the financial support of the Government of Canada, provided through Global Affairs Canada, and the generous Canadian public.
+This project was undertaken with the financial support of the Government of Canada, provided through Global Affairs Canada, and the generous Canadian public.

 Space for Support

-We improve access to supports like social services, medical assistance, counselling, job training, and legal aid so women can take control of their lives.
+We improved access to social services, medical assistance, counselling, job training, and legal aid so women can take control of their lives.

 Space for Justice

-We work with legal professionals and community leaders to uphold the rights of women and girls, and we educate women to better understand - and fight for - their right to a life free of violence.
+We worked with legal professionals and community leaders to uphold the rights of women and girls, and we educated women to better understand — and fight for — their right to a life free of violence.

 Space for Change

-We help people and institutions learn and adapt approaches to changing attitudes and ending violence against women and girls.
+We helped people and institutions learn and adapt approaches to changing attitudes and ending violence against women and girls.

-We will prevent violence by changing local norms and laws, respond to violence by providing women and girl survivors with support, and improve understanding of violence by strengthening collective efforts and learning across the region.
+We prevented violence by changing local norms and laws, responded to violence by providing women and girl survivors with support, and improved understanding of violence by strengthening collective efforts and learning across the region.